A new baby truly is a bundle of joy. A new mom is often a bundle of nerves. Suddenly finding yourself with a little human in your life isn’t easy.

 Also, starting with a bottle early means it won’t be as much of a struggle if you go back to work, want to go out to eat, or simply need a break.

-- Award-winning breast-like nipple for a natural latch and easy transition between breast and baby bottle—the ideal bottle for breastfed babies
+- Award-winning breast-like nipple for natural latch and guaranteed acceptance

 7. Always Carry a Change of Clothes

 You need a well-stocked diaper bag for traveling anywhere with baby.
 An often forgotten item in that diaper bag is a change of clothing – for you.

 Your baby will inevitably spit-up on or otherwise soil whatever it is you’re wearing.
 A second shirt will keep you from having to walk around in a wet top.